williamjsmail/piranha/README.md

 # Piranha

 ## Overview
-Piranha is a cyber threat intelligence and hunt plan development platform that bridges the fap between intelligence requirements and actionable detection strategies.
+Piranha is a cyber threat intelligence and hunt plan development platform that bridges the gap between intelligence requirements and actionable detection strategies.
 It connects APTs, MITRE ATT&CK techniques, CVEs, Nessus scans, and CTI reports into a unified platform that empowers analysts of all skill levels to:

  - Build an Analytic Scheme of Maneuver (ASOM) in minutes
  - Enirch data with AI